Beginning Inventory: How to Calculate It + Beginning Inventory Formula

 It could mean you stocked up in preparation for a big sale or rise in demand.
 Or, it’s an indication that you have more inventory than you can sell.

 If you start out with less inventory than the period prior, it could mean you sold a lot of your stock — congratulations!
 Or, it’s a sign you’re facing issues at some link in your retail supply chain and don’t have enough stock available.

 Inventory fluctuations happen for different reasons and are very normal.
-That’s why calculating your beginning inventory is so important for financial stability, demand forecasting, updating your balance sheets, and much more.
+That’s why calculating your beginning inventory is so important for financial stability, demand forecasting, inventory calculations, updating your balance sheets, and much more.

 Let’s jump into what beginning inventory is and how to easily calculate it.

 What is beginning inventory?

-Beginning inventory is the total value of a business’s current inventory that is for sale at the beginning of an accounting period.
+Beginning inventory is the total dollar value of a business’s current inventory in-stock at the beginning of an accounting period.
 Beginning inventory consists of all the inventory held by a business that can be sold to generate revenue.
 It’s important to note that the beginning inventory, should equal the same amount as the ending inventory from the prior accounting period.

 Where you’ll use beginning inventory

-Beginning inventory is an important aspect of inventory accounting that you’ll need to use in the following areas.
+Beginning inventory is an important aspect of inventory accounting that you’ll need to use at the start of an accounting period in the following areas.

 Balance sheets are an important indication of financial health, as they improve your chances of qualifying for bank loans and also increase your investors’ and partners’ confidence in your business.
 Inventory is often the largest asset an ecommerce business has, and beginning inventory is the amount documented when a new accounting period starts.